This post contains affiliate links for your convenience. View our full disclosure policy here.

 Show your child the colors of the flip flops and how they each have letters on them too.
-Your child may pick up on the color matching strategy right away, and that is ok!
-Talk about the letters on the flip flops as he matches the colors.
-Say things like, “This blue flip flop has an A on it.
-Can you find the another A?”
+Your child may pick up on the color matching strategy right away, and that is okay!
+Talk about the letters on the flip flops as they match the colors.
+Say things like, “This pink flip flop has a W on it.
+Can you find another W?”

 Another way to introduce this activity without overwhelming your child with 26 letters (and 52 game pieces!) is to keep things meaningful.
 There is nothing more special than working with your child’s own name.

-Grab Your Free Copy
+Grab Your FREE Copy

 Ready to start making letter matches?
 Get your free copy of the Flip Flop Uppercase Alphabet Match by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to:

 - Pre-K and TK Scope & Sequence